Updated March 5, 2021

-We’re big fans of BUILDEX Vancouver around these parts.
+We’re big fans of BUILDEX Vancouver!
 Our team always looks forward to attending the annual ICBA CEO Breakfast, checking out the trade show floor, doing some networking and catching up with clients and candidates we haven’t seen in a while.

-While every year is great, we think this year’s event was the best yet – in large part because of an exciting opportunity we were given by our friends at PAMA, who invited Michael Scott (VP, Building Division) to join their co-hosted panel discussion.
+While every year is great, 2020’s event was the best yet (in our very humble opinion) – in large part because of an exciting opportunity we were given by our friends at PAMA, who invited Michael Scott (VP, Building Division) to join their co-hosted panel discussion.

-Diving into the issues of talent attraction and retention in the property management industry, the panel was a great success.
-It was excellent to see such a candid conversation between industry experts, addressing the big questions we all have in the current labour market.
+Diving into the issues of talent attraction and retention in the property management industry, it was excellent to see such a candid conversation between industry experts, addressing the big questions we all have about the industry and the current job market.

 HOW TO ATTRACT TALENT TO YOUR ORGANIZATION